thibaudatl/training-api/exercises/asset_exercise.md

 The "source" of the extraction : the asset attribute we inspect to extract data
 ```
 "source": {
-    "property": "media",      # this "property" parameter can either be a media file attribute or the "code" of the asset
+    "property": "media",      # this "property" parameter could either be a media file attribute ("media" here) or the "code" of the asset
     "locale": null,
     "channel": null
   },